Automattic/vip-go-node/src/logger/README.md

 ```

 ### Silent logging
-If you want to silence the events you log from a logger, please use a `silent` option as follow:
+If you want to silence the events from a logger, please use a `silent` option as follow:

 ``` js
 const { logger } = require( '@automattic/vip-go' );